The heart of the camp experience

 Have a question regarding how we handle food allergies or administering medications?

-Medical coverage includes a Registered Nurse 24/7, and our well-equipped infirmary is ready to handle any situation around the clock.
+Medical coverage includes a Registered Nurse 24/7, and our well-equipped health center is ready to handle any situation around the clock.
 Campers’ medication is stored under lock and key as required by the American Camp Association and is brought to campers at the time called for by doctor’s instruction.
 All of our medical staff are licensed by the State of West Virginia.

 The dining room is the hub of camp where everyone eats together.
 We serve well-balanced, buffet style meals prepared by a professional kitchen staff.
 Breakfasts include hot and cold options, plus a full breakfast bar.
 Saturday mornings feature fresh bakery items, ending the week on a special note.
 Lunches and dinners include hot meals with a variety of low fat and vegetarian options, salad bar, and delicious desserts.
 Once a week we have a camp cookout!